nicholaswmin/heapstats/README.md

 ![GIF showing realtime memory usage as a line plot, in terminal][tail-demo]

-Note that while live mode is pinned, any output to `stdout`/`stderr` is suppressed to avoid interfering with the redraw of the plot.
+Note that while the tail mode is pinned, any output to `stdout`/`stderr` is suppressed to avoid interference with the plot redraw cycle.

-In other words logging won't work while the plot is tailing.
+In other words `console.log`/`err` etc.. won't work while the plot is tailing.

 ## Test